 Start small and simple with the recipes you choose to make together.
 As your child progresses you can begin to take on more complex recipes to expand on his or her skills.
 Start your child off with being in charge of the simpler tasks involved in the recipe and eventually progress to other roles that involve more attention and skill.

 Remember that simple and concrete communication will best help your child understand what is happening and allow him or her to follow directions more accurately.
-You can find recipe cards online made for children with autism to be able to follow the directions easier than a typical cookbook.
+You can find recipe cards online made for children with behavioral issues to be able to follow the directions easier than a typical cookbook.
 Asking your child to act out your instructions and giving feedback will clarify if he or she has understood properly.

 Once done with your dish, be sure to enjoy it together and share with friends and family.
 Give plenty of praise for a job well done, discuss what further cooking skills your child wants to learn, and figure out what delicious and fun recipe to try next.